twardoch/academmunicons-font/README.md

 ### Background

 The font Academmunicons was manufactured by Adam Twardoch.
+FontLab 7 sources are in the `sources` folder.

 Based on the [Academicons](https://jpswalsh.github.io/academicons/) font by James Walsh and Katja Bercic, licensed under the [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL).